This simple and delicious kielbasa skillet is quick and easy to make and a hearty dinner the whole family will enjoy.

 - Season All

-- To start with, pour a little oil in your skillet.
+To start with, pour a little oil into your skillet.
 This is probably about four tablespoons.
 You’re gonna need this to help get those potatoes cooked.
+Put this over medium-high heat.

-- Add all of your other vegetables, which you chopped right skippy like while your taters were cooking because you’re all efficient with your time like that.
+Add all of your other vegetables, which you chopped while your taters were cooking, right?
+Because you’re all efficient with your time like that.

-- At some point you want to generously sprinkle the top of that Kielbasa skillet with Season All.
-I probably use about a tablespoon or so, all told.
-It’s up to you.
-You can always add more if you want to but don’t be afraid to be generous because this is good stuff!
+At some point, you want to generously sprinkle the top of that Kielbasa skillet with Season All.
+I probably use about a tablespoon or so, but it’s completely up to you.
+You can always add more if you want to, so don’t be afraid to be generous because this is good stuff!

-- After my potatoes start getting close to tender, I scoot everything over to one side of the skillet and add my sliced kielbasa and let it get good and hot, even a little browned on the bottom if I feel like taking the time to do so.
+After my potatoes start getting close to tender, I scoot everything over to one side of the skillet and add my sliced kielbasa.
+I then let it get good and hot, even a little browned on the bottom if I feel like taking the time to do so.

 Serve warm.
 Serve cold.
 Just sit down and eat!

-This makes a great supper, breakfast, lunch, brunch, or dinner and is great to eat at the table, in the recliner, on the porch.
+This kielbasa skillet makes a great supper, breakfast, lunch, brunch, or dinner and is great to eat at the table, in the recliner, or on the porch.

 *All sizes are scalable based on what you have on hand or how many you are feeding.
 Feel free to use more or less